BenchAgents: Multi-Agent Systems for Structured Benchmark Creation: Related Work

 \section{Related Work}

-A growing body of literature looks at leveraging algorithms and LLMs to automate parts of benchmark creation.
-This can be divided in two areas: dynamic benchmark creation for narrow domains, and extending existing benchmarks.

-{\bfseries Dynamic Benchmark Creation:}~\citet{zhang2024task} create a data generation algorithm that selects images and scene graphs from a corpus and generates input-output pairs based on question-answer templates for custom multi-modal evaluations. \citet{yuan2024sevalautomaticadaptivetest} propose \texttt{AutoBench} for aligning vision-language model evaluation, annotating images with question-answer pairs using LLMs for skill-based analysis.~\citet{zhu2024dyvaldynamicevaluationlarge} design an evaluation data generation algorithm for reasoning tasks using graphs.
-These methods offer a dynamic way for users to produce fine-grained evaluation data based on pre-defined tasks.
-However, the data generators are {\em manually designed, limiting generalisability and scalability}.
+{\bfseries Dynamic Benchmark Creation:}~\citet{zhang2024task} select images and scene graphs from a corpus and generate templated question-answer pairs for custom multi-modal evaluations. ~\citet{yuan2024sevalautomaticadaptivetest} propose \texttt{AutoBench} for aligning vision-language model evaluation, annotating images with question-answer pairs using LLMs for skill analysis.~\citet{zhu2024dyvaldynamicevaluationlarge} design an algorithm for evaluating reasoning tasks using graphs.
+These methods let users generate fine-grained evaluation data, but the generators are {\em custom-built for specific tasks, limiting broader applicability}.

-{\bfseries Benchmark Extension:}~\citet{li2024autobenchercreatingsalientnovel} propose \texttt{AutoBencher} to optimize existing benchmarks to improve diversity and quality.
-It does so by generating question-answer pairs by proposing topics and retrieving relevant information from databases using an LLM. \texttt{AutoBencher} is apt for improving existing benchmarks, but is {\em non-trivial to extend} outside of question-answering domains to generative settings. ~\citet{wang2024benchmarkselfevolvingmultiagentframework} present a multi-agent framework for dynamically augmenting benchmarks for scalability and robustness. ~\citet{xia2024leaderboardrankingcoding} look at evolving existing coding benchmarks into different coding domains using LLM-based augmentation and verification with manual examination.
+{\bfseries Benchmark Extension:}~\citet{li2024autobenchercreatingsalientnovel} propose \texttt{AutoBencher}, which uses an LLM to enhance benchmark diversity by generating question-answer pairs from retrieved topic-relevant content.
+While effective for QA, it is {\em non-trivial to extend} to broader generative tasks. ~\citet{wang2024benchmarkselfevolvingmultiagentframework} present a multi-agent framework for dynamically augmenting benchmarks for scalability and robustness. ~\citet{xia2024leaderboardrankingcoding} look at evolving existing coding benchmarks into different coding domains using LLM-based augmentation and manual verification.
 Though dynamic and scalable, these approaches {\em mandatorily require a seed dataset} to bootstrap the process.
-Table~\ref{tab:table_with_icons_text_colored} summarizes these comparisons.